fravasini/DNPcall/README.md

 DNPcall leverages the read name information in samtools pileup file format to finely reconstruct the microhaplotype represented by the DNP.

+Authors: Letizia Pistacchia and Francesco Ravasini

-For issues, please email me: francesco.ravasini@uniroma1.it
+For issues: francesco.ravasini@uniroma1.it

 ## Software required
 ```samtools``` version 1.18 or higher